chuckreynolds/WPFBOGP/readme.txt

 1. The FB OGP Admin options panel has all the control laid out in one easy place.
 The rest is all behind the scenes.

 == Changelog ==

+= 1.5 =
+* simple cleanup and couple bug fixes
+* fix image path auto pulled from content if there wasn't a basepath
+* fix for custom post type og:description. (props Leia Scofield) did same for og:type
+* remove hidden code for old contextual menus that never happened

 = 1.4 =
 * added og:locale as facebook has started requiring that for valid ogp